 Guadix

-The streets twist around whitewashed chimneys and carved-out doorways, and if you wander quietly, you’ll catch moments of everyday life here: laundry drying in the sun, neighbours chatting across walls, cats weaving between caves.
+The streets here twist around whitewashed chimneys and carved-out doorways, and if you wander quietly, you’ll catch moments of everyday life here: laundry drying in the sun, neighbours chatting across walls, cats weaving between caves.

 Remember, these are still people’s homes, so don’t go inside the yards or spend too long staring.

-The historic center is compact and easy to walk.
-The cathedral dominates the main plaza, and a guided tour (€7) takes you inside, including a climb up the bell tower.
-It’s not dog-friendly, so we only saw it from the outside.
+The historic centre of Guadix is compact and easy to walk, with the cathedral dominating the main plaza.
+For €7 you can take a guided tour inside which includes a climb up the bell tower.
+Unfortunately, this isn’t dog-friendly, so we only saw it from the outside.

 The streets around the plaza are full of traditional Andalusian buildings, cafés, and small shops which you can enjoy simply by wandering around and taking in the atmosphere.
+Along the way you’ll likely see other historic buildings and monuments, like the Arco de San Torcuato.
+It’s one of the gates from the old fortified city of Guadix, and once helped keep residence safe from attack.

 La Calahorra